alexandrglm/myLearningCorner/IBM_JAVA_Devel/01-Software_Engineering/MODULE_4_Soft-Architecture_Design_Patterns/04-008_Deployment_Environments/04-008_Deployment_Environments.md

 **With a private cloud, the cloud infrastructure is provisioned for exclusive use by a single organisation.** **The software system can be run on-premises, or the infrastructure could be owned, managed, and operated by a service provider.** For example, AWS is also a private cloud service provider. **The main advantage of a private cloud is increased security**, but it also allows for more flexibility because it can be fully customised. **Now a mix of both public and private clouds, working together seamlessly, is called a hybrid cloud model.** **A hybrid cloud potentially optimises the advantages of both public and private cloud models with regard to cost, security, scalability, and flexibility.**

-In this video you learned that: **Application environments include: development, testing or QA, staging, and production.** **Production environments must also take into account non-functional requirements like load, security, reliability, and scalability.** And **application environments can be deployed either on-premises on traditional hardware, or on public, private, or hybrid cloud platforms**.
+In this guide you learned that: **Application environments include: development, testing or QA, staging, and production.** **Production environments must also take into account non-functional requirements like load, security, reliability, and scalability.** And **application environments can be deployed either on-premises on traditional hardware, or on public, private, or hybrid cloud platforms**.